danyeaw/presentations/proposals/2024-state-of-python-in-gnome.md

 ### Who and Why (Audience)

 I am aiming this talk at individuals who want to understand the current state of Python in GNOME, including some of the new features.
-Attendees will require basic familiarity with Python programming and development of apps with GTK.
+Attendees will get the most out of the talk by having some basic familiarity with Python programming and development of apps with GTK.
 Experienced GNOME developers should still benefit from seeing an overview of the status and some of the more advanced topics like fundamental type support.

 This talk will be a mix of discussion about community building and technical topics.

-1. A reflection of how PyGObject got in an undermaintained state, and some ideas and opportunities for GNOME to support projects to improve their contribution funnels that support maintaining the maintainers.
+1. A reflection of how PyGObject got in an undermaintained state, and some ideas and opportunities for us to better support projects to improve their contribution funnels.
 This will be both a celebration of single maintainers of open source projects, like Christoph Reiter, who single-handedly kept PyGObject afloat for over six years, and a discussion of community building so that more people can lend a hand.

 1. Technical discussion about recent improvements to PyGObject and some examples for how to take advantage of these enhancements in your own app.